ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
 So far, we've been using ES|QL to parse our proxy logs at query time.
 While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.
-Notably, this is a pretty typical workflow with Elastic: start parsing your logs on-deman with ES|QL, and when you find a consistent pattern which you believe will be of greater value if always parsed, move to ingest-time parsing.
+Notably, this is a pretty typical workflow with Elastic: start parsing your logs on-demand with ES|QL and when you find a consistent pattern which you believe will be of greater value if always parsed, move to ingest-time parsing.
+This, as you will see, unlocks another set of power Elastic log analytics.

-Elastic makes it easy to setup ingest-time parsing with Streams!
+We will be working with the Elastic Streams interface which makes it easy to setup log parsing pipelines.

 1. Select `logs-proxy.otel-default` from the list of Streams
 2. Select the `Processing` tab